varletjs/varlet/packages/varlet-ui/src/action-sheet/docs/en-US.md

 ### Custom Action Styles

 Options provide parameters to configure the style.
-See the `Action` data structure for options
+See the `Action` data structure for options.

 ```html
 <script setup>